Optimal Causal Annotations: An Application to Casenotes in Social Services: Experiments: Methodological validation

-We implement our proposed methods using 1) random forest models to estimate the outcome model $\hat{\mu} = \E[Y|X]$ on tabular data only or 2) sampling from a set of five LLM predictions of purchase from social media posts $\tilde{Y}$ and then using them as predictors in a random forest to estimate $f(X,\tilde{Y})$ (We run the LLM predictions offline in batch to save cost and time).
-Then we estimate the outcome model $\hat{\mu}$ by ensembling, taking a weighted average between $\E[Y|X]$ (random forest) and $\E[Y|X,f(X,\tilde{Y})]$ (support vector machine), choosing the best models and weights to minimize the MSE of predicting $Y$ on $20\%$ of the full data.
+We implement our proposed methods using 1) random forest models to estimate the outcome model $\hat{\mu}_z(X)$ (center, \Cref{fig:retailhero_lineplots}) and 2) a data-driven ensembling\footnote{We estimate the outcome model $\hat{\mu}_z(X,\tilde{Y})$ by ensembling, taking a weighted average between $\E[Y|X]$ (random forest) and $\E[Y|X,f(X,\tilde{Y})]$ (support vector machine), choosing the best models and weights to minimize the MSE of predicting $Y$ on $20\%$ of the full data.} of $\mu_z(X)$ and $\hat{\mu}_z(X,\tilde{Y})$, where the latter includes zero-shot LLM predictions $f_z(X,\tilde{Y})$ (using Llama-70B) as a covariate (right, \Cref{fig:retailhero_lineplots}).
+For $f_z(X,\tilde{Y})$, to save computational cost and time\footnote{More detail on models and runtime in \Cref{appendix-data}.}, we cached a set of five LLM predictions for each data point offline that we then sampled from in our experiments.
 We average the results over 20 random data splits.
 We compute the AIPW estimator on all available data as a stand-in for ground-truth.
 (The dataset was too small for a separate held-out validation set).
-We have further experiments with simulated data to validate these results (more details on the data-generating process are given in \Cref{appendix-data}.)